 What testing is required for admission?

-Testing is required for all applicants except those students applying to preschool.
-Parents of children applying to junior kindergarten through grade 5 should schedule an assessment at a professional evaluation center.
+- Parents of children applying to junior kindergarten through grade 5 should schedule an assessment at a professional evaluation center.
 For additional information, see the list of evaluation centers.

 - Applicants to junior kindergarten, kindergarten, and grade 1 who are 5 years old and younger should take the WPPSI-IV.

-- Applicants to grade 1 who are 6 years old should take the WISC-IV.
+- Applicants to grade 1 who are 6 years old should take the WISC-V.

-- Applicants to grades 2 through 5 should take the WISC-IV.
+- Applicants to grades 2 through 5 should take the WISC-V.

 - Applicants to grades 6 through 8 should take the SSAT test.
 Students must pre-register with SSAT (www.ssat.org) and know that Langley’s school code is 4507.